mightyiam/bookkeeping/introduction.md

 // of the `Book`s generic `SumNumber` type and the `'$'` and `'€'`
 // values are of the `Book`s generic `Unit` type.

-// The type of the sixth argument is the `Book`s generic `MoveMeta`,
+// The type of the sixth argument is the `Book`s generic `MoveExtra`,
 // which we opted out of using.

 // And here is the move from the income account to the wallet account: